tonitech/vpn/intl.en-US/Best Practices/Establish a global network through VPN Gateway and CEN.md

 ## Step 3: Connect VPCs {#section_sr3_5yf_xdb .section}

 Connect the VPCs by using CEN.
-For more information, see [云企业网教程概览](../../../../../reseller.en-US/Quick Start/Tutorial overview.md#).
+For more information, see [Tutorial overview](../../../../reseller.en-US/Quick Start/Tutorial overview.md#).

 ## Step 4: Add routes in CEN {#section_qvl_djp_fhb .section}

 Publish the routes in the VPCs that are directed to the VPN Gateways to CEN so that other networks in CEN can learn the routes.

-For more information, see [发布路由到CEN](../../../../../reseller.en-US/User Guide/Manage routes/Manage network routes.md#section_qts_1ct_q2b).
+For more information, see [Publish a route entry to CEN](../../../../reseller.en-US/User Guide/Manage routes/Manage network routes.md#section_qts_1ct_q2b).

 ## Step 5: Configure security groups {#section_ks3_w1g_xdb .section}